 If you are titling and registering a leased vehicle, the leasing company will also be required to complete Form MV-1L “Application for Lessee Information.”
 NOTE:

 A Power of Attorney may be required from the leasing company.

-When completing Section A of Form MV-1, the vehicle identification number (VIN) is required to be verified to ensure that the number listed
+When completing Section A of Form MV-1, the vehicle identification number (VIN) must be verified to ensure that the number listed

 on the out-of-state title matches the number on the vehicle's VIN plate.
-A VIN plate tracing is required to be attached to the reverse side of the white
+A VIN plate tracing must be attached to the reverse side of the white